 Another way to resolve the 80090016 malfunctions is to solve it as mentioned above.

 Another question that may arise now is “Does clearing TPM, delete files?”.
 The answer to this is clearing TPM will delete the owner authorization value.
 Unless you’re handing over your PC or laptop to somebody else, you do not need to clear TPM.

 Infrassist uploads a new blog every week.
-Keep an eye on our blog section to learn more about technical nitty-gritty.
+Keep an eye on our blog section to learn more about the technical nitty-gritty.